Mamoun-Naim/Multiclass-Classification-of-wine-quality/README.md

 ## Relevant Paper:
 P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

+## Results:
+	Muticlass classification accuracy of 64 %
+	multiclassifier with tolerance of 1 leads to accuracy of 95% multiclassifier with tolerance of 2 leads to accuracy of nearly 100%